A Day in the Life of Your Help Desk

 Implement a password automation tool

-With Avatier’s Password Station, your password administration workload will diminish.
+With Avatier’s Password Management, your password administration workload will diminish.
 Instead of handling call after call at the help desk, the product guides staff to administer their own passwords.
-Further, Password Station provides tracking and guidance to enforce strong password policies — a key anti-hacking strategy.
+Further, Password Management provides tracking and guidance to enforce strong password policies — a key anti-hacking strategy.
 Improving password automation is one of the best ways to reduce demand on the help desk.

 Implement an identity management solution

 From a management standpoint, supervising and controlling identity and access management issues takes up a lot of time.
-To guide managers through the process, consider an identity management solution like Identity Enforcer.
+To guide managers through the process, consider an identity management solution like Lifecycle Management.
 It offers segregation of duties support and management reporting.

 Assess IT tickets and metrics for several months